Classification Of Malocclusion

 Angle’s Class 1 Malocclusion (Neutrocclusion)

-Molar relation: Mesiobuccal cusp of maxillary fist permanent molar occludes in mesiobuccal groove of mandibular fist permanent molar.
+Molar relation: Mesiobuccal cusp of maxillary fist permanent molar occludes in the mesiobuccal groove of mandibular fist permanent molar.

 Canine relation: Mesial inclination of maxillary canine occludes with distal inclination of mandibular canine whereas distal inclination of maxillary canine occludes with mesial inclination of mandibular fist premolar.